-The Catalog offers brief description of courses offered by the faculty.
+The Catalog offers brief descriptions of courses offered by the faculty.
 The course description provides a range of information.
 The course number indicates the level of the course, with the exception of the first-year seminars, all of which are open only to first-year students.
 Generally in other cases, courses numbered 100 to 199 are introductory and open to first-year students.
 Courses numbered 200-299 are designed primarily for sophomores, juniors, and seniors, though many are also open to first-year students.
 Courses numbered 300-399 are designed for juniors and seniors.
 Courses at the 400 level represent specialized work for senior majors in the departments and programs.

 Generally, Short Term courses are numbered accordingly: s10-s29 normally have no prerequisites, although they may require permission of the instructor; s30-s39 normally have prerequisites; s40-s49 are designed primarily for majors; s50 is the designation for independent study.

 Courses that fulfill General Education requirements are identified with tags at the end of the course description (e.g., [W1], [S], [L]).
 Many courses may be used to fulfill one or more General Education concentrations; these concentrations are listed in the online catalog only, and may be found by mousing over the word “Concentrations” at the end of the course description.

 Other attributes that appear at the end of a course description (e.g., Critical Thinking, Latin American Governance and Conflict, Diversity) pertain to major requirements in English, history, politics, and psychology, but appear in the course description even if the course is cross-listed in another department or program.